 The classes will include discussions around empirical facts about credit, lectures on key noarbitrage relationship between credit derivatives and underlying bond markets, and the use of credit derivatives in understanding the nexus between sovereign and financial sector balancesheets (crises).
 Primary reading material will be my slides and handouts.
 Anything else that is relevant will be circulated over email to the class mailing list.
-Depending on evolving conditions in credit markets, I may schedule a guest lecture or two on an interesting topical theme.
+Depending on evolving conditions in credit markets, there will be guest lectures on interesting topical themes.